 Church of All Saints survived the bombing.
 The main external damage is "blown away" roof.
 Inside of the church, however, has been severely damaged.
 Collapsed vaults resulted in lower church burial.
 Under the influence of heat the bells melted.

-Thanks to the image of the house Plac Grzybowski 7 I could find Twardagatan 1, 3 and 5.
+Thanks to the image of the house Plac Grzybowski 7 I could find Twardagatan 1, 3, and 5.

 The synagogue is the only synagogue in Warsaw that survived the war.
 During the war, it was used by the Germans as stables for the army horses and magazines.

 Finally in 1970, the part of the street where my grandparents lived changed name back to Twarda, Hard.
-The name of the street was that it was a main road in the swamp region, the only one who had a hard coating and therefore was navigable in all seasons.
+The name of the street was that it was a main road in the swamp region, the only one that had a hard coating and therefore was navigable in all seasons.
 Later on, the electric tram No. 20 rode along Twardagatan to Plac Grzybowski.

-We never went "officially" to Twarda street as children.
+We never went "officially" to Twarda Street as children.
 Why?
-Sometimes I went with my father to Bagno street (swamp) where there was a trade in iron, water faucets and the like.
+Sometimes I went with my father to Bagno Street (swamp) where there was a trade in iron, water faucets, and the like.

 Although it was only 100 m to Twarda Street number 3 we never went there.